Ben Gummer

 Benedict Michael Gummer (born 19 February 1978) is a British businessman and former politician.
 He is a partner of Gummer Leathes, a property developer.
-He is a senior adviser to McKinsey & Company, the management consultancy, a visiting fellow at the Blavatnik School of Government at Oxford University and a member of the advisory board of the Office for Place.
+He is a senior adviser to McKinsey & Company, the management consultancy, and a visiting fellow at the Blavatnik School of Government at Oxford University.

 Gummer served as the Member of Parliament (MP) for Ipswich from 2010 to 2017.
 A member of the Conservative Party, he became Minister for the Cabinet Office and Paymaster General in the First May ministry in 2016, entering the cabinet as its youngest member.
 He lost his seat in the House of Commons in the 2017 general election.

 Early life and education

 Gummer is the eldest child of former Conservative Cabinet Minister John Gummer, and Penelope Jane (née Gardner).
 John Gummer was MP for Suffolk Coastal until the 2010 general election, when he moved to the House of Lords.
 Gummer attended St Saviour's Church of England Primary School in Ealing, West London.

-Between 1987 and 1991, he was a chorister at St John's College School, Cambridge, where he sang under George Guest and Christopher Robinson.
-Gummer was a music scholar at Tonbridge School in Kent.
-Having won the Vellacott Historical Essay Prize, he took a starred double first in History at Peterhouse, Cambridge, where he was an exhibitioner and scholar.
+He was then privately educated.
+Firstly, between 1987 and 1991, he was a chorister at St John's College School, Cambridge, where he sang under George Guest and Christopher Robinson.
+And then at Tonbridge School in Kent, where Gummer was a music scholar.

+Having won the Vellacott Historical Essay Prize, he graduated with a starred double first in History at Peterhouse, Cambridge, where he was an "exhibitioner" and "scholar".